 We hear from our Advisory Board member, Greg Walton, CEO of Studio DADO.
-Learn about his acheivements and advice for all cruise intereior designers.
+Learn about his achievements and advice for all cruise interior designers.
 Enjoy!

 Can you tell us about your current role and key responsibilities?

 As CEO my key roles and responsibilities are tending to Studio DADO clients, developing new and existing client relationships, reviewing our design proposals and overseeing the running business of our growing firm.